 - Sounding out and blending

-- Segmenting to understand the sound to letter(s) correspondence
+- Segmenting to understand sound to letter(s) correspondence

 During Stage 2 kids are introduced to Complex Alphabet Code (corresponds to tray 2).
 Here the focus is on 175+ spelling variations of the English writing system for the 44+ sounds of speech.
-The recommendation is to not use “word families” and instead offer plenty of opportunity to practice blending-segmenting consonant blends.
+The recommendation is not to use “word families” and instead offer plenty of opportunities to practice blending-segmenting consonant blends.
 For example, “dge,” “tch,” “ck,” “que,”….

 How we used Can Do Cubes